 At the higher and more sophisticated level, Smarter Content™ Automation is a four-stage process for iteration and maximization, encompassing inspiration, creation and optimization, distribution, and reporting and analytics.

-Similarly, within SEO Lifecycle Automation, search engine optimization goes through a four-stage iterative process of planning and analyzing SEO campaigns, executing on those campaigns, tracking and iterating the projects, and then doing scoring and advanced analytics.
+Similarly, within SEO Lifecycle Automation, search engine optimization goes through a four-stage iterative process.
+First is planning and analyzing SEO campaigns, then executing on those campaigns, tracking and iterating the projects, and then finally doing scoring and advanced analytics.

-For each step of these processes, our Rio SEO software division offers separate but integrated SaaS software tools that are open-architecture to be easily integrated with popular web analytics and content management systems.
-Among them are Adobe’s Omniture and CQ5 with Google analytics, IBM’s Unica and Coremetrics, and Websphere, plus other off-the-shelf and proprietary in-house systems.
+For each step of these processes, our Rio SEO software division offers separate but integrated SaaS software tools.
+These are open-architecture so they easily integrate with popular digital analytics and content management systems.
+Among them are Adobe’s Omniture and CQ5 with Google analytics, IBM’s Unica and Coremetrics, and Websphere.
+Also included are other off-the-shelf and proprietary in-house systems.

 Once again, no one search or social manager, nor a content marketer, can boil the ocean and move a global organization on his or her own.
-It takes people, process, and technology; it takes strategy, structure and systems.
-Savvy digital marketers use frameworks like the Search Maturity Model, the Digital Center of Excellence, and the Smarter Content Lifecycle or the SEO Lifecycle to gain consensus, support and momentum for their initiatives across global organizations and among senior executives.
+It takes people, process, and technology.
+It also takes strategy, structure and systems.
+Savvy digital marketers use frameworks like the Search Maturity Model, the Digital Center of Excellence, and the Smarter Content Lifecycle or the SEO Lifecycle.
+They use these to gain consensus, support and momentum for their initiatives across global organizations and among senior executives.